skupperproject/refdog/input/concepts/routing-key.md

 <section>

-A **routing key** is an identifier for matching **[listeners](listener.html)** and **[connectors](connector.html)**.
+A **routing key** is a string identifier for matching **[listeners](listener.html)** and **[connectors](connector.html)**.

 <figure>
   <img src="images/routing-key-model.svg"/>
-  <figcaption>Each routing key has zero or more listeners and
+  <figcaption>The routing key model</figcaption>
-  zero or more connectors</figcaption>
 </figure>

+A routing key has zero or more listeners and zero or more connectors.
+A service is exposed on the application network when it has at least one listener and one connector, matched by routing key.

 <figure>
   <img src="images/routing-key-1.svg"/>